 Gishwati Mukura National Park

-Gishwati Mukura National Park is Rwanda’s fourth national park, made up of two separate forests – the larger Gishwati and small Mukura, forming a total of 34 sq km plus a buffer zone.
+Rwanda’s fourth national park, Gishwati Mukura, is made up of two separate forests – the larger Gishwati and smaller Mukura – which together cover a total area of 34 square kilometers, including a buffer zone.

 Top Things to Do in Gishwati -Mukura National Park